 Skill Type 0, A, or B is required to apply for express entry immigration.
-The other immigration program known as ‘Atlantic Immigration Pilot’ program requires NOC Skill Type 0, A, B or C to be eligible.
+The other immigration program known as the ‘Atlantic Immigration Pilot’ program requires NOC Skill Type 0, A, B, or C to be eligible.

-For those with Skill Type C or D can also apply for Provincial Nominee Program, or alternatively get a closed or open work permit to hold a job in Canada for two years on temporary residence visa.
+For those with Skill Type C or D can also apply for Provincial Nominee Program, or alternatively, get a closed or open work permit to hold a job in Canada for two years on a temporary residence visa.